MYAzrak/FifthElementInterviews/README.md

 - Webcam Functionality: Verifies that the webcam is working and utilizes [face-api.js](https://github.com/justadudewhohacks/face-api.js) to make sure that candidate's face is visible
 - Microphone Functionality: Checks that the microphone is operational

-### ID Verification Component

-The id-verification component (`IdVerificationComponent`) handles the following:

-- Name matching: Extracts the name from the ID using using [tesseract.js](https://github.com/naptha/tesseract.js#tesseractjs) and matches it with the name provided in the beginning.
-- Face matching: Verifies that the face showing on the webcam is the same face provided on the ID using [face-api.js](https://github.com/justadudewhohacks/face-api.js).